Care arrangements when parents have separated

 You have to fill out an application pack that contains the application form and other documents you need, and submit this to the Family Court.
 You can download a copy of the application pack from the Family Court website.
 Go to www.justice.govt.nz/careofchildrenform

 You can also download the “Applying for a Court Order user guide” that will explain how to fill out your application.

 - Application form – Here you give the court the key information it needs, including who you and the other person are, whether you meet the requirements for applying to the Family Court (for example, you must have tried Family Dispute Resolution or be excused from this), and what you want the court to do.

 - Affidavit – Your affidavit is your sworn statement containing your detailed evidence to back up your application.
 (See below for guidance on completing the affidavit.)

 Note: When you fill out your application, you can type directly into the documents as PDF files on a computer, and you can then print out the completed documents and file them at the court.
-Alternatively, you can print out the blank documents and fill them out by hand.
-But the Family Court prefers you to complete them as PDFs.
+You can also print out the blank documents and fill them out by hand.

 Completing your affidavit (sworn statement)

-The affidavit follows a similar structure to the application form, using mainly the same question headings, but the affidavit provides more detail on all these key questions and issues.
+The affidavit is similar to the application form, using mainly the same question headings.
+But the affidavit provides more detail on all these key questions and issues.
 It covers the following areas:

 - “Are you able to make this application?” – Often there are legal requirements you need to meet before you can apply, and this section deals with those requirements.
-For example, if you’re not someone who’s automatically entitled to apply for a Parenting Order, you have to ask the court for permission to apply, and you’ll need to explain here why it’s in the children’s best interests that you be allowed to apply.
+For example, if you’re not someone who’s automatically entitled to apply for a Parenting Order, you have to ask the court for permission to apply, and you’ll need to explain here why it’s in the children’s best interests.

 - “Tell the court about the people involved” – Here, you give a brief overview of the relationships and background of the adults and children involved in the case.